 Like all websites, even those driven by WordPress, speed, and responsiveness are always at a premium.
 Even with faster Internet speeds and more powerful mobile devices, all sites reach a point where adding another feature doesn’t necessarily produce proportional advantages.
 At some point, the law of diminishing returns enforces the concept of “more is less.”

 That said, any modifications that improve speed (especially when it comes to speeding up WordPress) and make a site more stress-tolerant not only provide a better user experience overall, but they also create accommodations for more features on both the client and the server layers.

-If you are looking for ways to install WordPress with the maximum capacity for both speed and overall bandwidth, here are some things to consider.
+Choosing the fastest WordPress hosting provider should be the first step of speeding your website.
+And if you are looking for additional ways to install WordPress with the maximum capacity for both speed and overall bandwidth, here are more things to consider.

 On sites with what web hosts call occasional “burst traffic,” having at least some of the elements of your site cached is very important.
 The reason is because WordPress is a multi-tier system that requires both server programming and client-side programming to function properly.
 From the reader’s standpoint, they see a static web page.
 But from a content management standpoint, each of those pages has to be “constructed” from different elements controlled by a scripting language.

 If those portions of the site can be “pre-constructed” and made available without the scripting and CPU overhead, that can not only speed up the site for individual users but also create additional bandwidth for more users overall.
 Check out this guide to choosing a WordPress caching solution.